Biden says in State of Union that US is ‘unbowed, unbroken’

 WASHINGTON (AP) — President Joe Biden is using his State of the Union address Tuesday night to call on Republicans to work with him to “finish the job” of rebuilding the economy and uniting the nation as he seeks to overcome pessimism in the country and navigate political divisions in Washington.

+Lawmakers, members of the Cabinet, justices of the Supreme Court and the diplomatic corps gathered for the annual address as tighter-than-usual security measures returned in a vestige of the Jan.
+6, 2021, insurrection at the Capitol.

+Biden was declaring that two years after the Capitol attack, America’s democracy was “unbowed and unbroken.”

-“The story of America is a story of progress and resilience,” Biden is declaring, according to excerpts released in advance by the White House.
-He’s highlighting record job creation under his tenure as the country has emerged from the COVID-19 pandemic.
-And he’s declaring that two years after the Jan.
-6, 2021, insurrection at the Capitol, the country’s democracy is “unbowed and unbroken.”
+“The story of America is a story of progress and resilience,” he was saying, according to excerpts released in advance by the White House, highlighting record job creation during his tenure as the country has emerged from the COVID-19 pandemic.

-With Republicans now in control of the House, Biden is pointing areas of bipartisan progress in his first two years in office, including on states’ vital infrastructure and high tech manufacturing.
+Biden was also pointing to areas of bipartisan progress in his first two years in office, including on states’ vital infrastructure and high tech manufacturing.
 And he says, “There is no reason we can’t work together in this new Congress.”

 “The people sent us a clear message.
 Fighting for the sake of fighting, power for the sake of power, conflict for the sake of conflict, gets us nowhere,” Biden is saying.
 “And that’s always been my vision for the country: to restore the soul of the nation, to rebuild the backbone of America — the middle class — to unite the country.”